-Born Edith Stein on 12 October 1891 in Breslau, Germany (now Wrocław, Poland), Saint Teresa Benedicta of the Cross was an exceptional figure who seamlessly fused deep intellectual pursuits with profound spiritual growth.
+Born Edith Stein on 12 October 1891 in Breslau, Germany (now Wrocław, Poland), Saint Teresa Benedicta of the Cross was an exceptional figure with deep intellectual and spiritual interests.
 She was the youngest of 11 children in a devout Jewish family.
 However, during her teenage years, Edith declared herself an atheist.

 Edith’s intellectual prowess led her to the University of Göttingen, where she was influenced by the teachings of the prominent philosopher, Edmund Husserl.
 Her studies in phenomenology culminated in a doctorate in 1917, after which she worked as Husserl’s assistant.
 Despite her academic success, Edith’s spiritual journey led her to a transformative moment in Frankfurt Cathedral where she witnessed a woman’s deep devotion.
 This, coupled with reading the autobiography of St. Teresa of Avila, set Edith on a path back to faith.

 In 1922, Edith was baptized into the Catholic Church.
-Her faith journey didn’t stop there; she yearned for deeper consecration and entered the Carmelite Convent in Cologne in 1933, taking the name Teresa Benedicta of the Cross.
+She yearned for deeper consecration and entered the Carmelite Convent in Cologne in 1933, taking the name Teresa Benedicta of the Cross.

 Love uCATHOLIC?